Many rail employees who have taken our courses have used their skills to save lives.

 Andrew Wellbeloved and Neena Naylor from Network Rail discuss the Managing Suicidal Contacts course and how they used the skills they learned to help someone in need.

 Hannah works for Virgin Trains as a Team Leader.
 Within two weeks of attending Samaritans' Managing Suicidal Contacts training, she was putting her skills to use when a colleague made her aware of a vulnerable-looking woman.

-"My colleague had also attended the Managing Suicidal Contacts training course, so knew that he needed to move her to a place of safety.
-I started talking to her, while my colleague contacted the British Transport Police.
+"My colleague had also attended the course, so he knew that he needed to move her to a place of safety.
+I started talking to her, while my colleague contacted the British Transport Police (BTP).

-"While we waited for the British Transport Police to arrive, I offered her a Samaritans contact card, so she could talk to someone and get support to stop her getting this low again.
+"While we waited for the BTP to arrive, I offered her a Samaritans contact card, so she could talk to someone and get support.

-Ken is a Mobile Operations Manager for Network Rail on a route in Wales.
+Ken's a Mobile Operations Manager for Network Rail in Wales.
 Within weeks of attending the Managing Suicidal Contacts course, he contacted Samaritans to let the team know how he had put his training into action.

-"I was travelling up to London and I became aware of a lady on the seat in front, who I’d smiled at when I got on, becoming more and more unsettled by phone calls and text messages she was making and receiving.
-I started to keep an eye on her as she deteriorated and by the time we got to Reading I could see through the gap in the seats that she was beside herself.
+"I was travelling to London and I became aware of a lady on the seat in front who was becoming more and more unsettled by phone calls and text messages she was making and receiving.
+I started to keep an eye on her, and by the time we got to Reading I could see that she was crying

 "As the train left the station, I leant forward and just said, “Are you ok, you seem to have the weight of the world on your shoulders”.
 She looked at me and said, “No, not at all,” with a “please help” look in her eyes.

 I held her hand while she tried to speak about things but she was too upset so I comforted her and tried to make small talk.